jovana-marceta/jovana-marceta/README.md

 - Develop, test, maintain and improve software.
 Finding issues and fixing them with clean and meticulous code
 - Manage individual project priorities, deadlines, and deliverables
 - Help Your business grow with unique solutions

+Does all of this sound interesting to You?
+Don't hesitate, to contact me ✉️  at <strong>jmarcetafedev@gmail.com</strong> if You have questions an ideas and want to bring them to life.
+Maybe you want to cooperate with me, or just randomly conversation?
+I am waiting for You.

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)